CONTACT CONGRESS

 Dear Senator/Representative:

-The airline industry is experiencing a pilot shortage which is forecast to get worse.
 It is essential that Congress take action to help shore up the industry so that our airlines can continue to provide essential air service to Americans and keep our economy growing.

 The opinions and desires of many airline pilots are not being represented by their unions.
-As your constituent, I want you to know how I feel.

 As an experienced and current airline pilot, safety is, and always has been my number one priority.
 In 2007 when the retirement age changed from 60 to 65, we heard many argue that raising the retirement age would detract from safety.
 It did not.
 Fifteen years of data prove that those arguments were as invalid then as they are today.
+In 2024 a working paper was introduced at ICAO, indicating international airlines are seriously considering re-aligning treaties to either end or raise the upper age limit.
+Sixty-five is not the age limit in many countries, currently.

 You can learn more about these issues at www.RaiseThePilotAge.com